Graduate Academic Procedures and Regulations

 Academic Advising and Registration.
 The director of the graduate program will provide academic advising to graduate students.
 Faculty advisors are available to assist students, but responsibility for acquainting themselves with regulations and fulfilling all requirements for the degree rests with individual students.

 Academic Exclusion/Dismissal.
 Graduate candidates are required to maintain a 3.00 grade point average.
-Graduate candidates may have a grade of "C" in no more than two courses in their graduate program.
-Any candidate who receives more than the allowed "C" grade(s) or receives one "F" grade will be reviewed for continuance in the program and may be suspended or dismissed from the program.
+Graduate candidates who receive a second C grade or one F grade will be reviewed for continuance in the program to ensure a 3.0 GPA can be achieved, and may be required to repeat the course.

 A candidate who repeats the same course (in which a grade of "C" or "F" was earned) and cannot achieve a cumulative grade point average of 3.00 after the repeat of the course will be academically dismissed from the program.